 Jupiter is a decidedly white-collar town, with fully 86.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Jupiter is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Jupiter who work in management occupations (13.78%), office and administrative support (12.70%), and sales jobs (12.64%).

-A relatively large number of people in Jupiter telecommute to their jobs.
-Overall, about 7.73% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Jupiter in 2010 was $45,539, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $182,156 for a family of four.
 However, Jupiter contains both very wealthy and poor people as well.